Evelyn Bourke

 Evelyn Brigid Bourke (born 1965) is an Irish businesswoman.
 She is a non-executive board member of Bank of Ireland plc, Marks and Spencer.
 Admiral Group plc and of London First.
 She is also joining the board of AJ Bell plc from July 2021.

 Her most recent executive role was as group CEO at Bupa from July 2016 to December 2020.

 Early life and education

-She grew up in Tipperary, Ireland.
+She grew up in Drom, County Tipperary, Ireland.
 She was one of the first two women in Ireland to qualify as an actuary and holds an MBA from the London Business School.

 Career

 Bourke began her career with New Ireland Assurance in 1982 before working in various management roles at Bank of Ireland during 1986–1991.

 She worked as principal at Tillinghast Towers Perrin for over 10 years, before moving on to become Finance Director of Nascent Group (2001), Chief Executive Officer of Chase de Vere (2004), Chief Financial Officer of Standard Life UK (2006), Chief Financial Officer of Friends Provident (2009) and Chief Commercial Officer and member of the board at Friends Life UK (2011).
 She joined Bupa as Chief Financial Officer in September 2012.

 Bourke became Bupa’s Acting Group CEO on 4 April 2016 before being appointed permanent Group CEO on 25 July 2016.
 She established a new strategy focusing the organisation on three core strategic pillars, delivering for its customers, its people making the difference and driving strong and sustainable performance.
 In September 2020, Bupa announced that Bourke had decided to retire as Group CEO at the end of the year to develop a portfolio career.

 In September 2018, she was ranked 16th in the Financial Times annual HERoes list of female global leaders committed to driving workplace gender equality.